Faculty & Staff

 Pullman, WA 99164-6515

 Research in my lab is multi-disciplinary.
-The primary objective of our research is to understand the Ca2+ switching mechanism of cardiac myofilament in healthy and diseased hearts.
+The primary objective of our research is to understand the Ca2+ activated regulation of cardiac myofilament in healthy and diseased hearts.
 Cardiac muscle contraction is initiated by Ca2+ binding to cardiac troponin C triggering a series of functional structural changes within the thin filament.
-These serious structural transitions are regulated by both Ca2+ binding and cross-bridge cycling, and modulated by protein phosphorylation and cardiomyopathy mutations.
+These Ca2+-induced molecular transitions are further modulated cross-bridge cycling, sarcomere length and phosphorylation and cardiomyopathy mutations of myofilament proteins.
 A full understanding of these mechanisms is critical for research efforts to prevent, diagnose, and treat myocardial diseases.
 In our research we use various fluorescence spectroscopic approaches, including FRET, to acquire detailed functional, structural, thermodynamic, and kinetic knowledge associated with those thin filament structural transitions at the level of single regulatory unit, the fully reconstituted thin filament preparations and the chemically skinned muscle fibers.
-These studies will provide insights into mechanistic alterations of cardiac regulation in diseased heart, which may ultimately lead to design a fluorescence assay to screen drug candidates of Ca2+ sensitizer, a promising therapeutic drug for treatment of heart failure.

-The second objective of our research is to design and develop various sensors for biological and cellular research and future clinical applications.
-One example is to develop an ultra-sensitive assay to establish PKA-phosphorylated cTnI (p-cTnI) in blood serum samples as potential cardiac biomarker for early heart disease detection.
+The second objective of our research is to design and develop various microfluidic sensors for biological and cellular research and future clinical applications in early diagnosis of malicious diseases.

 The third objective of our research is to develop novel luminescent materials and approaches for solar energy harvest applications, including wavelength-shifting materials and novel solar concentrators.